rheamane/rheamane/README.md

 ## Hey there! 👋 I'm Rhea

-I'm a computer science student at ASU working on my accelerated master's 🎓.
-I'm passionate about full-stack development, product design, and building cool things that help people.
+I'm a computer science student at Arizona State University working on my accelerated master's 🎓.
+I am passionate about building scalable, user-focused software and leading high-impact technical projects
 ---

 ### 👩‍💻 What I’ve been up to lately:

-- 🧠 Currently interning as an Application Developer at ASU, building and maintaining an academic advising platform used by 30k+ students
+- 🧠 Currently working as an Application Developer at ASU, building and maintaining an academic advising platform used by 30k+ students
-- 💼 Just finished internships at Ricoh USA and Drive Insight where I worked on Agile process automation and a product dashboard website
+- 💼 Recently wrapped up internships at American Cancer Society, Ricoh USA, and Drive Insight where I tackled projects from SharePoint data automation and Agile process optimization to interactive product dashboards
 - 💬 Dabble in hackathons, data science, UI/UX, and backend optimization
 - ✍️ My Barrett Honors Thesis was all about making computer science more culturally inclusive!